CouncilofLorien/counciloflorien.github.io/docs/cards/H/here-is-a-snake!.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Playable on a company during its movement/hazard phase after cards have been drawn.
-Opponent may reveal to you any number of hazards from his hand.
-He may only play hazards he revealed to you (including on-guard cards) for the remainder of target company's movement/hazard phase.
-Alternatively, a face-down agent is tapped and revealed.
+> > ***Playable on a company during its movement/hazard phase after cards have been drawn.*** Opponent may reveal to you any number of hazards from his hand.
+He may only play hazards he revealed to you (including on-guard cards) for the remainder of target company's movement/hazard phase. <br>&ensp;Alternatively, a face-down agent is tapped and revealed.
 >